leynos/lag-complexity/docs/lag-complexity-function-design.md

   area where a user can type or paste a question.
 As the user types, the input will be passed to the WASM module in real-time.
 The application will display:

-- A set of gauges or progress bars visualizing the normalised scores for `total`, `scope`, `depth`, and `ambiguity`.
+- A set of gauges or progress bars visualizing the normalized scores for `total`, `scope`, `depth`, and `ambiguity`.
 These will update dynamically, providing instant feedback.
 - A color-coded overall complexity indicator (e.g., Green for Low, Yellow for